Quick Answer

 | Circulation | Stay obvious without slicing through every zone | Movement is easier when rooms are connected without collapsing into each other. |

-How a Good Feng Shui Plan Usually Reads
+How a Good Feng Shui Plan Reads

 The entry does not collide with everything at once